johanngerberding/comma10k-segmentation-pytorch/README.md

 ## RegSeg

-Down below you can see a few example predictions of the current RegSeg model, trained for 50 epochs without any augmentations.
-Results look pretty good.
+Down below you can see a few example predictions of the current RegSeg model, trained for 100 epochs.
+If you want to try it, you can download the model and the config [here](https://drive.google.com/drive/folders/1zsuLSFO4rrOVALgy45rj8Utu_5p1v2qT?usp=sharing).

 ### Predictions